Jessica Amber

 In this example, I did a search for "dyed hair don't care".
 In this case, the apostrophe was stripped from the stated result, but not replaced with a space.

-So "bob's burgers" will become "bobs burgers".
-What is really interesting is that typing in those two phrases produced two different result sets.
+What is really interesting is that typing in “bob’s burgers” and “bobs burgers” those two phrases produced two different result sets.

-Screenshot of Redbubble search results for
+Screenshot of Redbubble search results for "bobs burgers".
+1,970 results.

-Weird result!
-It indicates that the bold text under the search bar, stating our search phrase, is not what is actually being searched for.
 As an amateur programmer, I can reasonably guess that the website is taking the text in the search box and using a function that strips special characters for HTML output.
 This is just for display.
 It is having no effect on the actual search results.

 So, if you want to maximise your searchability, put the punctuated word in the title of your artwork, and unpunctuated version in your tags.

-Special Cases: The Asterix and the Empty String
+Special Case: Asterix and Empty String

 The asterisk * is a special character that seems to represents any tag.
 If entered on its own, it will produce millions of products available on Redbubble - at the time of writing, that was 7,578,312 products.